Riverscapes/RiverscapesXML/README.md

 `AWS Systems Manager --> Parameter Store`

 You might also need to rebuild and redeploy any lambda works.
 Look for `PROGRAMS_DIR_JSON`

+## Riverscapes Metadata

+Definitions and tools for defining layer definitions.
+Has its own [README](rivescapes_metadata/README.md).